 The deadlines for applications are as follows:

 - 30 September 2017 for a 17 October 2017 start

 - 31 March 2018 for a 17 April 2018 start

 Your completed application will be reviewed by a member of academic staff.
 If your application is successful, we will send you an official offer within ten working days and you will be asked to submit the relevant supporting documentation.
 Once in receipt of our offer, we recommend submitting your documents immediately.

 Supporting documentation for applications

-A certified copy – is a photocopy of a document that has been stamped and verified by one of the following:
+If you send certified copies, please ensure that each document has been stamped and verified by one of the following:

 - British Council official.
 (You can find the location of your nearest British Council office from www.britishcouncil.org)

 - Local British Embassy, Consulate or High Commission

 - The issuing university (in the case of academic qualifications)